Oh, Canada! A sparsely-populated country of scenic views, multi-cultural cities, friendly residents, maple syrup, and of course, poutine.

-While it seems that everyone has their own ideas of what it means to be Canadian, one thing everyone can agree on is that Canada is one of the most beautifully diverse countries on the planet.
+While it seems that everyone has their own ideas of what it means to be Canadian, one thing everyone can agree upon is that Canada is one of the most diverse countries on the planet.

-So how do you plan to visit a country that has oceans, mountains, prairies, bustling cities, varied climates, and many world cultures thriving on top of it all?
+So how do you plan to visit a country full of oceans, mountains, prairies, bustling cities, varied climates, and many world cultures thriving on top of it all?

 Here’s what you need to know for backpacking Canada:

 First of all, you have to know that Canada can be an expensive country to visit.
 Unlike Europe, Canada only has two major airlines that fly from the Atlantic to the Pacific – Air Canada and WestJet.
 With the monopoly in the skies, these airlines charge a pretty penny for an airline ticket.

 This is the same with travelling by train.
 While Via Rail is a trusted name in the Canadian rail market, it is also the only public company that travels cross-country.
 And while traveling by train across Canada is something everyone should do in their lifetime, it is definitely something to save up for.

 If you plan on eating out in Canada, know that a meal in a restaurant can easily run you $15-$25CAD a pop in chain restaurants.
 And while street food is readily available during the summer in the bigger cities, you might as well pay ballpark prices for “street meat and a soda.”